DiogenesN/woodland/README.md

   2. Brightness

     [ Brightness ]
-    In order for backlight to worl you have to do the following:
+    In order for backlight to work you have to do the following:

     sudo usermod -aG video $USER
     sudo touch /etc/udev/rules.d/90-backlight.rules